 - What could you have done to force the enemy team into a specific action?

 Target swapping is also an important strategy in rated arenas.
 When done correctly, you can catch opponents unawares and kill them without them realizing.
-As mentioned previously, you can usually target swap around when Dampening occurs to force the enemy healer to use more mana intensive spells or to focus an opponent when their defenses are on cooldown.
+You can usually target swap around when Dampening occurs to force the enemy healer to use more mana intensive, aoe spells or to focus an opponent when their defenses are on cooldown.
 You can also target swap as soon as an opponent uses a defensive to reduce the value of that defensive or if a healer is focusing a single player heavily.
 However, not target swapping can also work if you’re looking to shut down an opponent through sheer damage pressure and your opponent can’t match the damage or crowd control beat for beat.
 It’s a good idea to have a shotcaller for this as well.

 6. Arena Addons/Macros